Skip to content

 Frequently Asked Questions

-While the function is essentially the same, the difference between pressure washing and power washing is the water temperature.
-Power washing uses heated water to clean tough dirt, oil, and mold, for example.
-Pressure washing uses regular unheated water, but the pressure is still there so it can clean effectively as well.
-Power washing tends to be used more for more difficult cleaning jobs.
+The difference between pressure washing and power washing is the water temperature.
+Power washing uses a combination of heated water and pressure for more difficult cleaning jobs, like tough dirt, oil, and mold.
+Pressure washing uses regular unheated water, but the water is still pressurized so it can clean effectively

 There are a few ways you can scale your pressure washing, but it really comes down to the services you offer and the amount of work you can take on.